RenjiAkairu/Adsvoid/README.md

 # Adsvoid Ad-Blocker

-A DNS-based ad-blocking system similar to Pi-hole, with a web dashboard for managing various systems and monitoring DNS traffic.
+A DNS-based ad-blocking system with a web dashboard for managing various systems and monitoring DNS traffic.

 ## Version 1.1.0 Changes